axypro/errors/doc/classes/Pointless.md

 class Pointless extends Logic implements Forbidden
 ```

-An operation is pointless in this context
+An operation is pointless in this context.

 For example, a container accumulates a data.
 For simplicity implemented `ArrayAccess`.